homemadearcade/zero/todo/features/newUI.md

 Sort by by Layer, By Tag
 Turn on/off library items toggle

+Brush Icon, Map Icon, List Icon.
+Those are the 3 tabs

 Show key/click info inside the Hover Preview.
 Is there where it goes??
   Left Click, Right Click?